Bay Environmental Education Centre (Moreton Bay EEC) recognises that schools do not exist in isolation but are often a

 A new and very exciting partnership is developing with QUT.
 QUT professor and world renowned robotics engineer Matthew Dunbabin is working in partnership with Moreton Bay EEC to develop a world class platform to collect useful marine data using a semi-autonomous robotic vessel.
 QUT engineering students are working in conjunction with this process to develop an app-based interface to manage live data streams from the robotic vessel.

 Julian Uribe-Palomino is a marine biologist with CSIRO Marine and Atmospheric Research.
 Julian has extensive experience identifying marine phytoplankton and zooplankton from different latitudes and depths.
-He has been involved in research projects, which aim to understand the structure and composition of the planktonic component of marine environments.
+He has been involved in research projects which aim to understand the structure and composition of the planktonic component of marine environments.
 Julian’s infectious passion for plankton and the marine environment is a welcome addition to our STEM offerings and he often joins us onboard for Stem Horizons for High Achievers.

 Queensland Wader Study Group (QWSG)

-The expert Ornithologists from QWSG partner with Moreton Bay EEC teachers in our Year 3 Birds and Beaches, Dogs and Leashes program to encourage students to develop and appreciation of the migratory shorebirds that use Moreton Bay.
+The expert Ornithologists from QWSG partner with Moreton Bay EEC teachers in our Year 3 Birds and Beaches, Dogs and Leashes program to encourage students to develop an appreciation of the migratory shorebirds that use Moreton Bay.
 Students use the Port of Brisbane Shorebird Roost where they work alongside the ornithologists from QWSG to observe and identify birds and assess their habitat.

 Quandamooka Cultural Officers and Indigenous